jjs2484/conversions-extensions/readme.txt

 * Update: Better auto responsive calculation for clients section.
 * Update: Add conversions_counter_xs for counter section manual responsive breakpoints.
 * Update: Move action hooks for homepage sections so they also apply to shortcodes.
+* Update: Wrap c-hero__description in a div rather than p tag.
 * Update: NPM Dependencies.
 * Update: Make scroll listeners passive.
 * Fix: add a default background color to testimonial quotes.